 2) Yemi Alade (Nigeria)

 Author of the 63 million-timed viewed music video “Johnny”, for three years now Yemi Alade has been blossoming.
-Her masterpiece “Johnny” propelled her to stage lights, thus making her become one of the most influential woman in African music.
+Her masterpiece “Johnny” propelled her to stage lights, thus making her become one of the most influential women of African music.
 More than a lucky artist, Yemi Alade’s talent is undeniable and she has been able to capitalise on the success of Johnny to launch a steady career.
-Na Gode, Africa, Tumbum , Ferrari, Tangerine, today we stopped counting the number of hits Yemi Alade released as almost everything she touches turn into gold.
-BET awards nominee and twice in a row winner of the Best Female award at the MTV Africa Music Awards (2015, 2016), at only 27 years old, artiste Yemi Alade is still rising even though she already has a tremendous success.
+Na Gode, Africa, Tumbum , Ferrari, Tangerine, today we stopped counting the number of hit tracks Yemi Alade released as almost everything she touches turn into gold.
+BET awards nominee and twice in a row recipient of the Best Female Award at the MTV Africa Music Awards (2015, 2016), at only 27 years old, artiste Yemi Alade is still rising even though she already has a tremendous success.

 3) Tiwa Savage (Nigeria)